agmitron/transcriber/server/routes/API.md

 ```

 #### Responses
-**If it's OK and there is no user with such email, you will get a response like this: **
+**If it's OK and there is no user with such email, you will get a response like this**:
 ```
   Status: 201 Created
   Body: {